filiph/filiphnet/src/text/pages/Making my 1970s renderer multi-threaded.md

 - `IsolateRenderer` receives the `_RenderReady` message and transforms it into a `RenderResult` which contains all the data needed for a `Canvas.drawVertices()` call.
 So, the index of the buffer received from the worker isolate is used to find the actual `TypedData` objects.
 - The `RenderResult` is assigned as the new value of a `ValueNotifier`.
 - This value notifier is used as a [`repaint` listenable](https://api.flutter.dev/flutter/rendering/CustomPainter/CustomPainter.html) for the `CustomPainter` that actually paints the 3D render on the screen.
-- Now we have a loop — any change to `SceneViewConfig` leads to `requestNextFrame()` call, which in turn sends a `RenderConfig` to the worker isolate, which renders it into one of the shared buffers, then notifies the main isolate, which repaints using the new data.
+- Now we have a loop — any change to `SceneViewConfig` leads to a `requestNextFrame()` call, which in turn sends a `RenderConfig` to the worker isolate, which renders it into one of the shared buffers, then notifies the main isolate, which repaints using the new data.

 The result is noticeable, even when running on a very powerful device.
 On my M4 MacBook Pro, when showing three 3D renders at once, average time taken by a frame on the main thread goes from 3.7 ms to 2.9 ms. That's 20% improvement on a thread that currently does a _lot_ of other things (from physics simulation through marching squares all the way to AI).